inspec/inspec/docs/reporters.md

 This is the basic text base report.
 It includes details about which tests passed and failed and includes an overall summary at the end.

-### documentation

-This reporter is a very minimal text base report.
-It shows you which tests passed by name and has a small summary at the end.

-### html

-This renders html code to view your tests in a browser.
-It includes all the test and summary information.

-### progress

-This reporter is very condensed and gives you a `.`(pass), `f`(fail), or `*`(skip) character per test and a small summary at the end.

 ### json

 This reporter includes all information about the profiles and test results in standard json format.